evachristofidou/FlightSummaryGenerator/README.md

 # Flight Summary Generator

 A console program that generates and outputs flight summary data.
-Making use of SOLID Formatting principles.
+Making use of SOLID Formatting principles.<br>
  Creational pattern used: Factory Method

 - While launching the Console Program, the user is prompted to add a Valid Filename for the InputFile.
 - After the Summary of the File has been generated, the "FlightSummary.txt" is generated under